ajvondrak/git-topics/ronn/git-topics-reintegrate.1.md

 Merge conflicts and other errors might interrupt the execution of the todo list.
-When this happens, it's your responsibility to resolve the issue and resume the reintegration using the "action" flags of this command (i.e., any option other than `--onto`).
+When this happens, it's your responsibility to resolve the issue and resume the reintegration using the flags listed in the [ACTIONS][] section below.

 ## OPTIONS

 * --onto <branch>:
   Reintegrate topics onto the specified branch.
 If not supplied, the target branch will default to _develop_.

+* --allow-empty:
+  Normally, you can abort a reintegration by saving an empty todo list (whether literally empty or containing nothing but `drop` instructions).
+However, if you give this option, the reintegration will still run without re-merging any topics.
+Effectively, this is equivalent to just doing `git reset --hard
+  <master>` by hand.

+## ACTIONS

 * --continue:
   Resumes executing the todo list after you've resolved a merge conflict.